hashicorp/terraform-provider-aws/website/docs/r/iotanalytics_dataset.html.markdown

 * `max_versions` - (Required) How many versions of data set contents will be kept.
 The "unlimited" parameter must be false.
 * `unlmited` - (Required) If true, unlimited versions of data set contents will be kept.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - The name of the dataset
+* `arn` - The ARN of the dataset.

 ## Import

-IoTAnalytics Datastore can be imported using the `name`, e.g.
+IoTAnalytics Dataset can be imported using the `name`, e.g.

 ```
-$ terraform import aws_iotanalytics_datastore.datastore <name>
+$ terraform import aws_iotanalytics_dataset.dataset <name>
 ```